brianinnes/homeLab/docs/okd_install.md

 #### Connect as a specific user

 You can specify a user on the command line.
-Ensure the KUBECONFIG environent variable is not set, then login using:
+Ensure the KUBECONFIG environment variable is not set, then login using:

 ```shell
 oc login -u <user> --server=https://api.<cluster name>.<base domain>:6443